syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Viewing-PDF-Files.md

 ## Avoid exception while loading PDF Document

 When loading a PDF document and unloading it to load a new one, it might cause an exception because this feature is already implemented internally in the WPF PDF   Viewer.
-Hence, there's no necessity to manually unload an existing document.
+Hence, there's no necessity to manually unload an existing document when loading a new one.

 {% tabs %}
 {% highlight c# %}